-60ns: (Slower) Burst Wait State, for 60ns Fast Page Mode/EDO DRAM.
+60ns: (Slower) Burst Wait State, for 60ns Fast Page Mode/EDO

+DRAM.

 EDO CASx# MA Wait State: This allows the option to insert an additional wait state before the assertion of the first CASx# for page hit cycle.
+The default is 2.

-1: Inserts one wait state.

-2: Inserts two wait states.
+- 1: Inserts one wait state. - 2: Inserts two wait states.